A Complete Approach to Loop Verification with Invariants and Summaries: Evaluation of Proof Automation

-\paragraph{Experimental Setup} We focus on four categories from the SV-COMP benchmark repository, \code{Arrays}, \code{Loops}, \code{Recursion}, and \code{ControlFlow}, \footnote{The recently added benchmarks in \code{nla-digbench-scaling} were not considered, these are variants of other benchmarks that were evaluated, but with explicit bounds.} where~459 of a total of~925 benchmarks are currently supported by \Korn. \iffullversion All from the class \code{ReachSafety}, i.e., the question whether a special function \code{reach\_error} is called on any of the execution paths. \fi These benchmarks contain nondeterministic choice in terms of designated functions, as well as linear and nonlinear integer arithmetic.
+\paragraph{Experimental Setup.} We focus on four categories from the SV-COMP benchmark repository, \code{Arrays}, \code{Loops}, \code{Recursive}, and \code{ControlFlow}, where~459 of a total of~925 benchmarks are currently supported by our translator.
+These benchmarks contain nondeterministic choice, as well as linear and nonlinear integer arithmetic.
 Some tasks, notably those in the \code{Arrays} category, make use of arrays but pointer aliasing is very limited.
-This class of tasks falls generally within the capabilities of the solvers, albeit some are currently out of reach, e.g. complex properties over arrays that require quantified invariants, or when function summaries would need to be recursive.
+This class of tasks falls generally within the capabilities of the solvers, albeit most are currently out of reach, e.g. complex properties over arrays that require quantified invariants, or when procedure summaries would need to be recursive.